SixArm/sixarm_rails_openid_tech_demo/README.md

   * [Minimal OpenID glue for Rails authentication](http://anthonybailey.livejournal.com/35207.html) - code for Rails 2.

+## Troubleshooting SessionRestoreError

+If you get an error like this:

+  * ActionDispatch::Session::SessionRestoreError

+Then you need to clear out the session store.
+This demo uses the in-memory cookie store because it is more secure on multi-app systems, and the easiest way to clear out the session store is to invalidate the existing cookies by changing the app's secret token:

+  * Edit <code>config/initializers/secret_token.rb
+  * Change the token to anything different.
+  * Restart the server.

 ## Credits

 The Ruby OpenID gem is by JanRain, and it has excellent code with comments and examples.
 This demo is derived from the gem.